PieceZhang/autonomous_needle_insertion/README.md

 sudo usermod -aG docker <username>
 ```
 > The user must **log out and back in** (or reboot) for new group membership to take effect.

+> TODO
+>
+> Add a bash script to automate user creation and Docker group assignment.

 ### Troubleshooting